Why is everyone wearing NASA clothes? This is the story behind

 “Kids in cities like New York buy Disney stuff or NASA t-shirts and all of a sudden some industry ‘fashion hunter’ like Urban Outfitters sees it and says, ‘We should change the NASA t-shirts.’
 Hall explained.
 “It’s a kind of reverse engineering of trends.”

-Probably only after “cool kids” started wearing NASA t-shirts on the streets did designer brands pick them up and sell them back to them.
+Probably only after “cool kids” started wearing NASA t-shirts on the streets did designer brands pick them up and sell them back.

 Hall, the creative director from Brooklyn, says that in his opinion, wearing the NASA logo is much more a way of showing off what the logo stands for than declaring love for outer space.